sss97cz/Chordbay/README.md

   uploader.sh -t "mytoken" -d ./songs
 ```

 How to obtain a token
 1. Authenticate with the backend to get an access token (example uses the /api/auth/login endpoint):

+  -expectes you to have an verifierd account

 ```bash
 curl https://chordbay.eu/api/auth/login \